JoshuaQYH/myMLPro/README.md

 ## Learn Ensemble Model
 > 15th, March, 2019

 Simply got some quick tricks such as stacking, blending, subensemble for building an ensemble model by the library **mlens**(pip install mlens).

+## Linear model for house price prediction

+> 27th, March, 2019

+Add a linear model application, which is a 3 variables and 2 features model.
+I adopt **BGD and SGD ** method to find optimal parameters of model.